szejkerek/bgordon/README.md

 ---
 ```

-Cover: drop the file in `public/images/books/` and point `image` to it (unlike projects — here the path lives in frontmatter).
+Cover: drop the file in `public/images/books/` and point `image` to it.

 ## Add an achievement